anttonalberdi/hilldiv2/README.md

 hillsim(data=counts,q=2,dist=dist)
 ```

-### Hill numbers dissimilarity measures
+### Hill numbers dissimilarity measures{#dissimilarity}

-The function ***hilldiss()*** computes overall dissimilarity metrics based on the Hill numbers beta diversity Chiu et al. 2014).
+The function ***hilldiss()*** computes overall dissimilarity metrics based on the Hill numbers beta diversity following Chiu et al. (2014).
 By default the function outputs the following four dissimilarity metrics, although users can limit the output to a single or some of those metrics.
 Calculations can be done for a single q-value or multiple q-values.
 Note these metrics are the complements (1-X) of the similarity metrics computed by ***hillsim()***.

 - **S** ***(Jaccard-type turnover):*** it quantifies the normalised species turnover rate in a sample relative to the total pool of samples (i.e., gamma diversity).
 - **V** ***(Sørensen-type turnover):*** it quantifies the normalised species turnover rate in a sample relative to one sample (i.e., alpha diversity).